number571/go-peer/README.md

 2. Suggest improvements, ask questions, create issues
 3. Create anonymizing nodes (HLS) in the Hidden Lake network
 4. Create new relay nodes (HLT) in the Hidden Lake network
+5. Append new theoretical works or update current

 ## Library based applications